 Shurei-ryo is a male-only, four-story high (partially five stories) concrete reinforced dormitory located next to the Senriyama Campus.
-Typically two students share each room, and the maximum resident period is two years.
+Typically two students share each room, and the maximum resident period is four years.
 The dormitory consists of the north and south buildings.
 The first floor is shared space with a dining hall, library, Japanese-style room, bathroom, lounge and so on.
-The second floor and above are residential areas with student rooms, shower rooms, laundries and so on.
+The second floor and above are residential areas with student rooms, shower rooms, small kitchens, laundries and so on.

 Dormitory "Tsukigaoka" (capacity 102 female students)

 Dormitory "Tsukigaoka" is female-only dormitory that was completely renovated in 2005.
 It is situated on a hill in a quiet area.
 It comes with a delightful view and is 15 minutes away by foot from Senriyama Campus.
 All of the rooms are shared by two students.
-The maximum resident period is two years.
+The maximum resident period is four years.